hashicorp/terraform-website/content/source/docs/cloud/workspaces/settings.html.md

 -> **API:** See the [Update a Workspace endpoint](../api/workspaces.html#update-a-workspace) (`PATCH /organizations/:organization_name/workspaces/:name`).

-Terraform Enterprise (TFE) workspaces can be reconfigured after creation.
+Terraform Cloud workspaces can be reconfigured after creation.

 Workspace settings are separated into several pages, which are listed in the drop-down "Settings" menu in each workspace's header.
 The following groups of settings are available: